-LANDSCAPING REQUIREMENTS FOR ALL LOT TYPES 1.1.1.1.1 Landscaping the Front Yard of each lot as per these guidelines; 1.1.1.1.2 Providing topsoil in the Rear Yard of each lot; 1.1.1.1.3 Landscaping the Side Yard flanking public roadway on corner lots; and, 1.1.1.2 Homeowners are responsible for the installation of all landscaping not described in Section 1.1.1.1 for their respective homes (Rear and Side Yard landscaping).
-1.1.1.3 Homeowners of Single Detached Front Drive 2-car Garage Product are responsible for ALL landscaping as described in these guidelines for their respective homes.
-A landscaping deposit is required for all lots of this product type.
-1.1.1.4 The total area of sod shall not exceed 50% of the total Front Yard landscaped area.
-The remaining area should be comprised of planting beds, naturalized landscaping or xeriscaping, gardens, trees, or other soft landscape component.
-Rock gardens may also be appropriate.
-A pedestrian path or hard landscape may be included in the remaining 50%, but not with the intent of comprising the entire remaining 50%.
-1.1.1.5 It is preferred that all planting beds are mulched with 75 mm depth ground tree mulch or equivalent to limit weed growth and reduce evaporation.
-However, rock planting beds will also be accepted.
-1.1.1.6 All corner lots, regardless of lot type, shall incorporate a minimum of four (4) shrubs within the flanking side yard.
-1.1.1.7 Boulevard trees and sod shall be protected at all times during construction.
+LANDSCAPING REQUIREMENTS FOR ALL LOT TYPES

+- 1.1.1.1.1 Landscaping the front yard of each lot as per these guidelines; - 1.1.1.1.2 Providing topsoil in the rear yard of each lot; - 1.1.1.1.3 Landscaping the side yard flanking public roadway on corner lots; and - 1.1.1.2 Homeowners are responsible for the installation of all landscaping not described in Section 1.1.1.1 for their respective homes (rear and side yard landscaping).

+- 1.1.1.3 Homeowners of Single Detached Front Drive 2-car Garage Product are responsible for ALL landscaping as described in these guidelines for their respective homes.
+A landscaping deposit is required for all lots of this product type. - 1.1.1.4 The total area of sod shall not exceed 50% of the total front yard landscaped area.
+The remaining area should be comprised of planting beds, naturalized landscaping or xeriscaping, gardens, trees, or other soft landscape components.
+Rock gardens may also be appropriate but cannot be used exclusively as a low-maintenance approach.
+A pedestrian path or hard landscape may be included in the remaining 50%, but not with the intent of comprising the entire remaining 50%. - 1.1.1.5 It is preferred that all planting beds are mulched with 75mm depth ground tree mulch or equivalent to limit weed growth and reduce evaporation.
+However, rock planting beds will also be accepted, but not used exclusively. - 1.1.1.6 Boulevard trees and sod shall be protected at all times during construction.
 Builders must install a temporary protective fence around the existing trees, at or beyond the nearest trees' drip line.
 Builders are responsible for the erection and maintenance of temporary protective fencing.
 Protective fencing must remain during the entire construction process and only be removed when all construction is completed.
-Builders must ensure that adequate measures are in place to protect trees from damage during construction period.
+Builders must ensure that adequate measures are in place to protect trees from damage during the construction period.